Alternate Fighter: Expanded

 Archetype: Champion

-Fighting Style: Brawler, Great Weapon Fighting
+Fighting Style: Brawling, Great Weapon Fighting

-Exploits: aggressive sprint, brace up, hurl,
+Exploits: brace up, hurl, lunge,

 mighty thrust, thunderous blow

-Feats: Crusher*, Durable, Tough
+Feats: Crusher *, Durable, Tough

 Alternate